aragon/aragon-wiki/docs/dev/apps/fundraising.md

 ```
 Requires the sender to make a `transferAndCall()` as in the [ERC677 standard](https://github.com/ethereum/EIPs/issues/677) (still evolving and being discussed), setting the fundraising app as receiver and adding the correct data payload.

 Raising ether can be done by setting the raised token to an EtherToken (ideally the one used by the [Finance app](finance.md) for discoverability).
-Given that aragon-core's EtherToken implementation conforms to ERC677, buying with ether can be done by wrapping the ether using `etherToken.wrap()` and then doing a `transferAndCall(...)` or using the shortcut `wrapAndCall(...)` which performs both actions.
+Given that aragonOS' EtherToken implementation conforms to ERC677, buying with ether can be done by wrapping the ether using `etherToken.wrap()` and then doing a `transferAndCall(...)` or using the shortcut `wrapAndCall(...)` which performs both actions.

 Please note that this section is subject to change as the [ERC677 discussion](https://github.com/ethereum/EIPs/issues/677) evolves.